web3-storage/docs/docs/how-tos/store.md

 const cid = await client.put(files)
 ```

+If you'd like to associate a name with your upload or display progress information to the user, see the [client library reference][reference-js-put] for a description of the optional parameters.

 ## Next steps

 The `put` method returns an [IPFS Content Identifier][ipfs-docs-cid] that can be used to fetch the files from IPFS.
 See the [retrieval page][howto-retrieve] to learn how to fetch your data using the Web3.Storage client, or directly from IPFS using a gateway or the IPFS command line.